 Famous Kiwi filmmakers include Peter Jackson of Lord of the Rings fame and Jane Campion, who directed ‘The Piano’.
 It’s estimated that just the filming of the Lord of the Rings trilogy brought a massive $200 million into the economy.
 Since then, and with the release of the Hobbit, tourism has boomed with people coming to visit the Hobbiton Movie set which sits on a 1,250-acre sheep farm.

 Another famous Kiwi is Harold Gillies who was a pioneer in the field of plastic surgery.

 Golf is the most popular sport among Kiwis and there are more golf courses per capita than in any other country in the world.

 There are no native snakes in New Zealand and no nuclear power stations.

 The kakapo is the world’s only flightless parrot and it lives in New Zealand.
 The smallest marine dolphin, Hector’s dolphin, is only found off the shore in New Zealand.

 National Parks and Last Habitable Land Mass

-Around one third of New Zealand has been designated as protected national park.
+Around one-third of New Zealand has been designated as a protected national park.
 New Zealand was the last habitable land mass in the world to be populated.